-Please note: Transcription Settings are a project setting and not a user setting.
+Please note: Transcription Settings are a project-level setting and not a user-level setting.
 Any changes you make will be applied to your project and could impact other users!

 To view your project's current transcriptions settings click Settings followed by Transcription Settings.